f/awesome-chatgpt-prompts/PROMPTS.md

       "female"
     ]
   },
   "prompt": "Cinematic street photography from an over-the-shoulder perspective.
 A photographer holds a digital camera, its screen displaying the shot.
-The subject is a beautiful young Asian woman with wavy brown hair, who is bursting into a joyful, open-mouthed laugh.
+The subject is a beautiful young Asian ${gender} with wavy brown hair, who is bursting into a joyful, open-mouthed laugh.
 She wears a cozy cream-colored knit sweater.
 The background is a dense, anonymous crowd, completely blurred with soft bokeh lights.
 The image has a warm, vintage color grade, shallow depth of field, and captures a candid, heartwarming moment of pure happiness.", "style": {
     "art_style": "realistic",
     "influences": [